-The Phase I ESA for the Project Site reviewed information from federal and state environmental databases, including a radius report prepared by Environmental Data Resources, Inc. (EDR), dated July 2016, which is included in Appendix B of the Phase I ESA.
-The report documented findings of various federal, state, and local regulatory database searches regarding properties with known or suspected releases of hazardous materials or petroleum hydrocarbons.
+The Phase I ESA for the Project site obtained a database search report from Environmental Data Resources, Inc. (EDR), dated January 31, 2020, which is included as an attachment to the Phase I ESA.
+The report documents findings of various federal, State, and local regulatory database searches regarding properties with known or suspected releases of hazardous materials or petroleum hydrocarbons.
 These findings are summarized below.